domRiddle/ASF/Configuration.md

 `string` - String type, accepting any sequence of characters, including empty sequence `""` and `null`.
 Empty sequence and `null` value are treated the same by ASF, so it's up to your preference which one you want to use (we stick with `null`).

 Examples: `"SteamLogin": null`, `"SteamLogin": ""`, `"SteamLogin": "MyAccountName"`

 ---

+`Guid?` - Nullable UUID type, in JSON encoded as string.
+UUID is made out of 32 hexadecimal characters, in range from `0` to `9` and `a` to `f`.
+ASF accepts variety of valid formats - lowercase, uppercase, with and without dashes.
+In addition to valid UUID, since this property is nullable, a special value of `null` is accepted to indicate lack of UUID to provide.

+---